apollographql/apollo-client/ROADMAP.md

 Currently, there are three high-level priorities:

-1. **Unified Apollo API for JS, iOS and Android**
+1. **Pluggable store API**
-    * Apollo Store with imperative GraphQL interface (design in progress)
+    * Apollo Store API with imperative GraphQL interface (design in progress)
     * Lower-level key-value store (design in progress)
+    * Alignment of store API between JavaScript, iOS and Android clients (design in progress)
     * React Native to native bridge (not started yet)

 2. **Live queries**